user-synax/Kivo/docs.md

 - New **DM** message
 - New **group** message
 - New **Space channel** message (incl. announcements)
-- Someone **@mentioned** you
+- Someone **@mentioned** you (overrides muted categories if your Mentions pref is on)
 - **Friend request**
 - Friend request **accepted**
+- **Wave 👋** — someone waved at your profile (per-recipient 20 s cooldown)
+- **Space invite** (reserved for future invite notifications; today invites use rotating link codes)

 You are never notified of your **own** messages. **System** messages (joins/leaves) do not create notifications.

 **Quiet when you are already in a DM:** if that DM is open and focused, the server **does not** send a notification for it.
 Group/Space notifications still fan out to other members.

 **Notification preferences (Settings → Notification preferences):** choose which categories you receive — Direct Messages, Group Messages, Mentions, Friend Requests, Space Messages, and Announcements.
-Space Messages are **off by default**; `@mentions` override a muted category.
-Toggles apply to both in-app and push delivery.
+Space Messages are **off by default**; `@mentions` override a muted category (but still respect your Mentions toggle).
+Friend requests/acceptances are gated on `friendRequests`; lightweight pings like **Waves** flow ungated with their own 20 s server cooldown.
+Toggles apply to both in-app (`notification:new`) and push delivery.

 **Sound cues (Settings → Sounds):** every category has its own audio toggle — Direct Messages, Mentions, Group Messages, Space Messages, and Friend Requests — under a master **Notification sounds** switch, each with a **▶ preview** button so you can hear a cue before enabling it.
 Cues fire only when a message/request deserves attention: DMs chime when the tab is hidden or that DM isn't focused; **@mentions** chime when the conversation isn't focused (they override the group/space categories, like the server preferences); group and Space messages only chime while the tab is in the background; friend requests/acceptances chime unless the notification center is open.
 Cues are synthesized in-browser with the Web Audio API (no audio assets), and preferences live in `localStorage["kivo:sounds"]` — the old `kivo:sound` flag is migrated into the master switch on first read.

+**Under the hood (performance):** message fan-out now groups recipients in one `insertMany` (~1 DB round-trip) instead of sequential creates, batch-loads per-recipient preferences in one query, and fire-and-forgets web-push so the sender's `POST /messages` never waits on VAPID HTTP.
+Offline push results are persisted asynchronously (`delivery.pushDelivered / pushError`), expired endpoints (404/410) are pruned, and DM-focused suppression (`isUserFocusedOnConversation`) still skips notifications for the DM you are actively viewing.

 ### Browser / lock-screen push (offline)